 Where to stay in Abu Dhabi

-Abu Dhabi boasts some of the most opulent and extravagant hotels in the world but there are also hotels to suit all budgets and tastes.
+You can compliment your business class flights to Abu Dhabi with a stay some of the most opulent and extravagant hotels in the world, but there are many hotels to suit all budgets and tastes.
 The Rosewood Abu Dhabi is a fine choice, offering 154 spacious guestrooms and 35 luxurious suites with stunning views of the Arabian Gulf and the Abu Dhabi skyline.
 If you’re in need of some R&R the hotel’s facilities include a 25-meter outdoor pool, a fitness centre and a luxury spa offering an array of treatments.

 If you’ve always fancied sleeping in a palace, The Emirates Palace Hotel is an extravagant affair, set amongst extensive grounds and boasting its own private beach and private marina on the western end of Corniche.
 This lavish 5-star hotel has 394 luxurious rooms and suites and is home to numerous restaurants, including Hakkasan, which has a very successful flagship restaurant in London.